CodeTwo Signatures Add-in for Outlook

 - In the new Outlook for Windows or Outlook on the web (OWA), go to the Message or Insert tab and click Apps (

-) > CodeTwo Signatures Add-in for Outlook to launch the add-in pane, as shown in Fig. 3.
-Then click Use this signature under the signature you want to insert.
+) > CodeTwo Signatures to open the add-in pane, as shown in Fig. 3.
+Then, click the signature you want to insert.

 Fig. 3.
-Opening the CodeTwo Outlook Add-in's pane in Outlook on the web.
+Opening the CodeTwo Outlook Add-in’s pane in the new Outlook for Windows.

-- Once you add a signature manually from the pane, the add-in will no longer change this signature automatically for that email, even if you change the email sender or recipient(s).
-Automatic signatures will work again for a new message.
+- Once you manually add a signature from the pane, the add-in will no longer change the signature automatically in the current email, even if you change the email sender or recipient(s).
+Automatic signatures will work again when:

 - The add-in only shows signatures that meet the conditions specified in your Outlook (client-side) signature rules (learn more).
 For example, if you have already added recipients in the message’s To field, only the signatures configured for those recipients will appear in the pane.
 To view and select all available signatures, leave the To and Cc fields empty.